 Created as a somewhat upmarket Mini.
 With a specially built body, similar to a standard Austin/Morris Mini.
-But with a different shaped bonnet, elaborate chrome grille shells, air vents, and bumpers.
+But with a different shaped bonnet, elaborate chrome grille shell, air vents, and bumpers.
 And in the rear, a larger trunk compartment.
 And the Wolseley emblem in the grille lights up when the lights are on.
 Sort of like a pinball machine.

 Truth is, as 'founder, owner, and....best customer,' might very well keep this car in my own collection (and my plan would include fitting a modern stereo, an effective modern auxiliary heater, and a full fabric sunroof)...........but if not, it will be for sale.
 If interested, inquire for details.Click for legal info